sainadth/Linux-Device-Drivers/insmod.md

-# Linux-Device-Drivers
-# insmod Command Execution Sequence
+# insmod (insERT modULE) Command Execution Sequence

 This document explains the internal steps involved when the `insmod` command is used to load a Linux kernel module.